zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 - **ustring** -- Converts a variable to a Python unicode string.

 - **bytes** -- Converts a variable to a Python bytes object/string.
+  Currently, there is no way to specify the output encoding; "latin1" is used.

-- **required** -- Raises an exception if the variable is not present or is an empty string.
+- **required** -- Raises an exception if the variable is an empty string.

 - **date** -- Converts a string to a **DateTime** object.
 The formats accepted are fairly flexible, for example ``10/16/2000``, ``12:01:13